 This vintage bangle bracelet is one of the first pieces I bought for myself when I started collecting only Art Deco jewels.
 It features three square sapphire glass stones alternating with three diamanté, all channel-set in sterling silver.
 This bracelet closes with a concealed clasp and safety chain.
 This narrow bracelet can be worn on its own or paired with others from the era.
 This piece is as versatile as they come and as chic today as it was when it was made in the 1920s.
 Scroll down to see several lovely coordinating pieces.

-Vintage Earrings, 1920s Jewelry, Unsigned JewelryThese sapphire blue drop earrings are classy and long.
+- Vintage Earrings, 1920s Jewelry, Unsigned JewelryThese sapphire blue drop earrings are classy and long.
 Each has a blue rondelle (I had never seen a colored one before!) sandwiched between a pair of faceted, sapphire-glass beads.
 They are capped at each end with decorated silver-tone metal, and the pendants are suspended from silver-tone chain.
 A small diamanté is designed to adorn each earlobe.
 These all-original screw-back earrings can be modified for pierced ears.
 The backs of the screws are marked sterling, but I don’t know if the rest of the silver findings are as well.
-These lovely earrings can be worn anywhere, anytime and are perfect for those who look best in cool colors.
-Scroll down to see some sapphire earrings already converted for pierced ears as well as lovely coordinating bracelets.
+These lovely earrings can be worn anywhere, anytime and are perfect for those who like cool colors.
+Scroll down to see faux sapphire pendant earrings already converted for pierced ears.
 This pair is a wonderful something blue for a bride!USD$295.00

-Vintage Necklaces, 1920s Jewelry, Unsigned JewelryThis 1920s fringe necklace has trios of faceted, round sapphire-glass stones alternating with five faceted, rectangular ones.
+- ArchivesThis 1920s necklace has trios of faceted, round sapphire-glass stones alternating with five faceted, rectangular ones.
 Eleven stone-studded lines form the fringe in the center.
 All are mounted in silver-tone metal frames.
 A paper-clip chain with a spring-ring clasp finishes this delicate piece.
 The fact that the clasp is not centered does not detract from the beauty of this necklace.
 Wear it with a v-neckline to maximize the jewelry’s beauty.
-Scroll down to see the perfect bracelets to wear with this jewel.USD$195.00
+Scroll down to see the perfect bracelet to wear with this jewel.USD$225.00